abigailkerr/thompsondocs/docs/source/PACKMOL.rst

 .. note::

 	The number of improper coefficient types is not for every improper present in the system, but for every improper type.
 For example, an improper which contains the same force constant and improper angle for a C-N-N-O improper will be considered the same type.
-See the :ref:`Examples section <Examples>` for details on improper types.
+See the :ref:`examples section <Examples>` for details on improper types.

 .. _Running PACKMOL: